Welcome to our Current News and Comments Page

 There may be willing new promoters out there prepared to take on the challenges but, as things stand, there is little for collectors and traders to be excited about in a post-COVID 2023.
 There is not even the likelihood that the major railwayana auctions could come to the rescue by reintroducing more "Live" auctions (with side tables), since they have discovered that online and telephone auctions have exceed all their expectations - and also offer significant cost savings for their business models.

 PS.
-An alternative date for you in March 23 will take place at Peak Rail's Rowsley South Station on Sunday 12th - See Events Diary for details.
+An alternative date for you will take place at Peak Rail's Rowsley South Station on Sunday 12th March - and, in the North West, why not visit the Stainmore Railway Company's 2nd Railwayana Fair at Kirkby Stephen East Station, Cumbria CA17 4LA on the 12th August 2023? - See Events Diary for details.

 Carnforth Railfair, An Obituary

 With great regret, after 18 years, the above railfair in my mind has reached its natural conclusion and will be discontinued.

 The reason being that, in recent times (Covid hasn't helped), we have suffered a reduction in regular stallholders, who have attended on a regular basis for the last 15 years or more.
 We have come to a point where many stallholders (myself included) have reached an age and, coupled with ill health, they feel that they cannot guarantee to stand - and some have simply run out of items to sell.

 Another Factor to affect us is that over the last 3 years some have tragically passed away; coupled with which, the points outlined above also apply to our buyers and visitors.

 Our railfairs were originally the brainchild of the late Roy Hacking, a larger-than-life character, who will be remembered by many, who used to attend the auctions at Sheffield and Malton.
 Roy's first venture was to hold a railfair in 2002 on the platforms at the then refurbished Hellifield station.